Mela User Guide

 MIDI Out

-Sends MIDI messages to the host or a MIDI bus.
+The MIDI Out module sends MIDI messages to the host or a MIDI bus.

 Output

-Sets the MIDI output destination.
+Selects the MIDI signal destination.

 Panic!